SAP/openui5-docs/docs/Configuration_Options_and_URL_Parameters_91f2d03.md

 			<td>Type: `boolean`
 Default value: `false`

-Modifiable at runtime by using the option with same name in the `sap.ui.component` API.
+Modifiable at runtime by using the `sap.ui.core.Component.create` component factory.

 If set to `true`, the descriptor for a component is read and evaluated first, before loading the component code \(`Component.js`\).

+For more information, see: [`sap.ui.core.Component.create`](https://openui5.hana.ondemand.com/#/api/sap.ui.core.Component/methods/sap.ui.core.Component.create)
 			</td>
 			<td>